Brandawg93/homebridge-nest-cam/README.md

     }
 }
 ```

+**Note:** If the steps below do not work, refer to the [manual authentication method](https://github.com/Brandawg93/homebridge-nest-cam/wiki/Manual-Authentication).

 1. If the plugin is installed globally, run `homebridge-nest-cam login`, otherwise, *ensure that you are in the plugin's root directory* and run `npx -p homebridge-nest-cam homebridge-nest-cam login`.
 If your account has 2 factor authentication, use the `-h` flag.
 2. Login to your Nest account.
 3. Copy the output to your `config.json`.
 4. (Optional) Run `homebridge-nest-cam clean` to remove extra packages used to login.

-**Note:** If the steps above do not work, refer to the [manual authentication method](https://github.com/Brandawg93/homebridge-nest-cam/wiki/Manual-Authentication).

 #### options
 Extra options can be enabled/disabled depending on which switches and sensors you would like to see in the Home app.
 Here is the current list of available options: